ozean12/billie-magento1-plugin/README.md

 ![Billie Core Configuration](docs/img/billie_core_magento_menu.png)

-Under Billie Payments -> Billie Order you find all orders made with billie payment.
+Under Billie Payments -> Billie Order you find all orders made with Billie.
 You can sort and filter the columns as needed.
 The grid contains the following data<br/>

 * Bestellung: magento order increment_id
 * Bestellt in (Store): Storeview